mciccale/ScholarVista/README.md

 The most convenient way of using **ScholarVista** is by using its CLI.

-The CLI Tool will generate a **keyword cloud** and a **list of URLs** for each PDF analyzed, together with a **histogram** comparing the numer of figures of each PDF.
+The CLI Tool will generate and save to a directory a **keyword cloud** and a **list of URLs** for each PDF analyzed, together with a **histogram** comparing the numer of figures of each PDF.

 ```
-Usage: scholarvista [OPTIONS]
+Usage: scholarvista [OPTIONS] COMMAND [ARGS]...

-  Process all PDFs in the given directory and display or save the results.
+  ScholarVista's CLI main entry point.

 Options:
-  --pdf-dir PATH      Directory containing PDF files.  [required]
+  --input-dir PATH   Directory containing PDF files.  [required]
-  --save / --no-save  Save results to a file.
-Default is to display results
-                      without saving.
   --output-dir PATH  Directory to save results.
-Defaults to current directory
+Defaults to current directory.
-                      if the --save flag is provided.
   --help             Show this message and exit.

+Commands:
+  process-pdfs  Process all PDFs in the given directory.
+  process-xmls  Process all TEI XMLs in the given directory.
 ```

 ### Python Modules